-Complete Guide to an Online Veterinary Technician Degree
+Complete Guide to Online Veterinary Technician Programs

 Veterinary technician associate degrees train graduates to understand both the medical science involved in veterinary work, as well as the hands-on diagnostic and clinical techniques.
 Graduates of these programs understand how to monitor and treat animals at every step of the veterinary process, from presentation to recovery.
 Students also learn about preventive treatments, such as check-ups and vaccines.
 The clinical mentorship aspect of the program allows students to practice veterinary technician skills in a particular veterinary setting; some mentorships focus on equine medicine, anesthesia, pharmacy, necropsy, or imaging.